-We believe sustainable hair extensions are the future and we will continue to encourage and support a more conscious society.
+We believe sustainable and ethical hair extensions are the future and we will continue to encourage and support a more conscious society.

 Take some time to check out this Refinery 29 episode below and think about how you can help change the hair extensions industry.